Results 1 - 10

 - Add to MetaCart

-Indicators of the development of the financial sector do not improve monotonically over time.
-In particular, we find that by most measures, countries were more financially developed in 1913 than in 1980 and only recently have they surpassed their 1913 levels.
-This pattern cannot be explained by structural theories that attribute cross-country differences in financial development to time-invariant factors, such as a country's legal origin or culture.
-We propose an "interest group" theory of financial development where incumbents oppose financial development because it breeds competition.
+The state of development of the financial sector does not change monotonically over time.
+In particular, by most measures, countries were more financially developed in 1913 than in 1980 and only recently have they surpassed their 1913 levels.
+To explain these changes, we propose an interest group theory of financial development where incumbents oppose financial development because it breeds competition.
 The theory predicts that incumbents' opposition will be weaker when an economy allows both cross-border trade and capital flows.
-This theory can go some way in accounting for the cross-country differences and the time series variation of financial development.
-When we recognize that different kinds of institutional heritages afford different scope for private interests to express themselves, we obtain a...
+This theory can go some way in accounting for the cross-country differences in, and the time-series variation of, financial development.

 Investor Protection and Corporate Valuation